 Cognitive behavioral therapy is also a useful way to treat tic disorders.
-During these sessions, a patient learns to avoid self-destructive actions by controlling their emotions, behaviors, and thoughts.
+During these sessions, a person learns to avoid self-destructive actions by controlling their emotions, behaviors, and thoughts.

 Medication can’t completely cure tic disorders, but it can reduce symptoms for some people.
-Your doctor may prescribe a drug that reduces the dopamine in your brain, such as fluphenazine, haloperidol, or pimozide.
+Your doctor may prescribe a drug that reduces the dopamine in your brain, such as fluphenazine, haloperidol, or pimozide (Orap).
 Dopamine is a neurotransmitter that may influence tics.

 Your doctor could also treat your tic disorder with antidepressants.
-These drugs help treat symptoms of anxiety, sadness, or obsessive-compulsive disorder, and may help with the complications of your disorder.
+These drugs help treat symptoms of anxiety, sadness, or obsessive-compulsive disorder, and may help with the complications of transient tic disorder.

 Living with transient tic disorder can be frustrating at times.
 However, the condition is manageable with proper treatment.
 Try to keep your stress at reasonable levels to help reduce your symptoms.
 Therapy and medication can help relieve symptoms in some cases.